jugvirpabla/Mission-to-Mars/README.md

 ## Project Overview
 To create an automated scrpaing script to aquire information about Mars.

+## Important Information
+Please use files scrapingch.py, app_c.py, indexch.html to test the module challenge.
+Thank you.

 ## Resources
  - Data Sources:
    - https://mars.nasa.gov/news/